Frequently Asked Questions

 - What is the definition of "business entity"?

-"Business entity" is defined in Administrative Policy: Individual Conflicts of Interest as
+"Business entity" is defined in Administrative Policy: Individual Conflicts of Interest and Standards Governing Relationships with Business Entities as

 "Any corporation, partnership, sole proprietorship, firm, franchise, association, organization, holding company, joint stock company, receivership, business or real estate trust, or any other nongovernmental legal entity organized for profit, nonprofit, or charitable purposes.
 With the exception of nonprofit entities created by for profit entities, this definition does not include organizations and entities that are organized solely for religious, philanthropic, educational, or research purposes."